saworbit/diffkeeper/README.md

   /bin/sh -c "./diffkeeper --state-dir=/app/data --store=/deltas/db.bolt your-app-start"
 ```

+> Need verbose logs while troubleshooting?
+Append `--debug` before the wrapped command to emit watcher events and delta details:
+> `./diffkeeper --debug --state-dir=...`

 **Example - Nginx config persistence:**
 ```bash
 docker run -v ./deltas:/deltas nginx:alpine \
   /bin/sh -c "./diffkeeper --state-dir=/etc/nginx --store=/deltas/db.bolt nginx -g 'daemon off;'"
 ```

+### Watching Nested Directories

+- DiffKeeper now walks any directory as soon as it appears and attaches watchers to every level, so files dropped into newly created subfolders are captured immediately.
+- On Windows, where `os.MkdirAll` only emits a `CREATE` event for the top-most folder, this recursive watcher keeps nested writes safe without manual intervention.
+- Run with `--debug` to stream watcher activity when you need to confirm observers were attached or to track down paths that are being ignored.

 ### 3. Kubernetes Deployment